razor-network/docs-v2/docs/token-bridge/intro.md

 2. Connect wallet and switch the network to Razor Schain.
 3. Once connected to Ethereum, Enter amount of RAZOR tokens in bridge to mainnet card and click "Bridge".
 These will trigger 2 transaction:
    - Allow amount of RAZOR tokens to be spent by Skale IMA DepositBoxERC20 contract.
-   - Depositing RAZOR tokens to DepositBoxERC20 contract to bridge tokens from sChain to Ethereum mainnet.
-Tokens will be burnt on RAZOR sChain and unlocked on Ethereum mainnet for user address.
+   - Depositing RAZOR tokens to DepositBoxERC20 contract to bridge tokens from Schain to Ethereum mainnet.
+Tokens will be burnt on RAZOR Schain and unlocked on Ethereum mainnet for user address.

 > **_NOTE:_** Bridge transfer typically takes 3-5 minutes